 Our research team emphasizes this remains a watchlist category with upside potential if Hublot maintains supply discipline, though long-term trajectory depends on how aggressively the company expands production.

-At the same time, the flagship Big Bang collection scores just 0.48 VDI despite being Hublot’s most liquid line.
+The flagship Big Bang collection scores just 0.48 VDI despite being Hublot’s most liquid line.
 Our analysts note these models sell relatively fast but depreciate sharply in standard configurations, often 30% to 50% off retail when pre-owned.

 WatchCharts index data confirms this pattern, showing Big Bang declining approximately 29.7% over five years with specific references like the 301.PM.1780.RX falling 24.8% during the same period.
-Exceptions exist for truly limited pieces or materially unique variants using sapphire, Magic Gold, or high-profile collaborations that can retain significantly better and occasionally appreciate, creating what our team calls “high liquidity with selective upside.”
+Exceptions exist for truly limited pieces or materially unique variants using sapphire, Magic Gold, or high-profile collaborations that can retain significantly better and occasionally appreciate, creating what our team calls high liquidity with selective upside.

 Limited editions including Berluti and Orlinski collaborations perform better, but the category overall disappoints investors.